|Update: Commuter Rail back to full service on March 30. For schedules, please visit www.mbta.com/winter/severe_weather/ more >|

 The MBTA has procured 60 new diesel-electric hybrid buses which will allow the MBTA to retire buses purchased in 1994 and 1995.
-Along with the Connecticut Department of Transportation, the MBTA will purchase the new buses manufactured by New Flyer in St. Cloud, Minnesota.
-The joint purchase will allow for quicker delivery and a better purchase price.
+The MBTA has purchased the new buses along with the Connecticut Department of Transportation.
+They are manufactured by New Flyer in St. Cloud, Minnesota.
+The joint purchase allowed for quicker delivery and a better purchase price.

-Production is currently underway with the first pilot bus delivered to the MBTA in late October.
-Bus operations is going through extensive testing of the buses before they begin to put them into service.
-All 60 buses will be in service by spring 2015.
+All 60 buses are now in service.
+The first bus was delivered in late October 2014.
+Bus operations goes through extensive testing of the buses before they begin to put them into service.

-The order for 60 new buses will allow the MBTA to replace the oldest buses in the revenue fleet, which also require the most maintenance resources; these new buses will improve service availability and reduce maintenance costs.
-In addition, the hybrid propulsion system will reduce operating costs and vehicle emissions, as well as provide savings in fuel consumption.
+These new buses will allow the MBTA to replace the oldest buses in the revenue fleet which require the most maintenance, thus improving service availability and reducing maintenance costs.
+In addition, the hybrid propulsion system reduces operating costs and vehicle emissions, as well as provide savings in fuel consumption.
 One of the more unique features is the propulsion system which uses a smaller Cummins diesel engine that has the ability to stop and start automatically when the system permits.
 The Hybrid buses can also be manually switched to Trolley or Depot mode and driven on battery power for as long as the battery will allow.

 The new hybrid buses will incorporate the MBTA’s latest security systems and will be compliant with the latest EPA standards for vehicle emissions.
 These buses also include high efficiency electrified vehicle auxiliaries and LED lighting to replacing fluorescents.
 LED light fixtures are more energy efficient and have a life span four times greater than compact fluorescent, and 30 times greater than incandescent, while being mercury free.
 The new buses also feature a revised seating layout to allow for more standing space on the low floor level and easier passenger maneuvering.